 In August 2013, Google made two important changes to the Gmail inbox that all email marketers need to understand.

-1. Tabs added to the inbox separating promotional, social updates and other email2.
+The two changes that Google have made are distinct, but have been introduced together.1.
+Tabs added to the inbox separating promotional, social updates and other email2.
 Ads that look like emails may be placed at the top of the promotional tab

 These changes are being automatically rolled out to all Gmail users.